-This is the flag ship model of Astoria-Pacific’s Industrial market.
+This is the flag ship model of Astoria-Pacific’s segmented flow analyzer line.
 The system’s versatile 307 digital detector is ideal for laboratories (i.e. Oceanography, Tobacco, etc.) that want to test one to six parameters from a single sample.
 It can be configured with photometric and/or fluorometric detectors.
 Using micro-Segmented Flow Analysis, the Astoria Analyzer has a modular design: 411 XYZ Sampler, 302D Micropump (peristaltic pump), 303A Cartridge Base with room for up to six chemistries*, and 307 Digital Detector.
 (See Additional Modules for more information about these units.)

-For the research and development of new methods, the Astoria Analyzer makes a good platform because the layout of the system makes the change-out of cartridges easier, the six channels of the 307+307 allow for extra channels that can be used for reference signals, and an optional detector (fluorometer, UV, and Flame) can be plugged into the system as an additional channel.
+Additionally, for the research and development of new methods, the Astoria Analyzer makes a good platform because the layout of the system makes the change-out of cartridges easier, the 307 Detector can be configured with both photometers and fluorometers, and an optional detector (fluorometer, UV, Flame, etc.) can be plugged into the system as an additional channel.

 Common tests performed on the Astoria System for Water and Wastewater analysis are: